top of page

 Gone with the wind?

-Banning simple nudity, along with emptying the altar inside the spring-source gazebo and ending both time-honored sacred sweatlodge and bathhouse spa service, might, again, well prove to be a series of fatal, self-defeating missteps.
-Ones generating such a sea of ill will and bad karma that they will, given time, doom whatever re-purposing plans have been afoot from succeeding.
-They have the seeds of their own ultimate self-destruction baked in.
+Banning clothing-optional, along with emptying the altar in the spring-source gazebo and ending both the time-honored sacred sweatlodge and bathhouse spa service, might, again, prove to be a series of fatal, self-defeating missteps.
+Ones generating such a sea of ill will and bad karma that, given time, could doom whatever re-purposing plans might be afoot from ever succeeding: they had the seeds of their own self-destruction baked in from the start.

-They possibly wondered (or not) why, right after c/o ban took affect, visitor volume fell off the cliff.
-The place's former thriving locals day became a desolate ghost town overnight.
-With sweatlodge removal and word of other astonishingly misguided actions like tearing out the tubs circling the globe, visitorship continuing to nosedive, leaving the grounds an empty vestige of its former thriving self.
+They possibly wondered (or not) why, right after the c/o ban took affect, visitor volume fell off a cliff.
+Overnight the place's former thriving locals day became a ghost town.
+With the sweatlodge removal and word of other astonishingly misguided actions, like tearing out the tubs, circling the globe, visitorship continued nosediving, leaving the grounds an empty husk of its former vibrant self.

-Obviously, it was no great mystery.
-For with unfolding their stupendously inappropriate diversionary plans, suddenly disenfranchised were a sea of the place's long-supporting devotees -- open-minded visitors of diverse lifestyles and income levels, a thoroughly varied sub-group making shambles of any stereotype that it was low-spending, wild locals with kinky penchant for running about nekkid ruining the place for the more respectable and deeper-pocketed...the properly body-alienated, or at least those so duly resigned to prisons of cloth that they had no desire to be ever get freed from them save in private, thank you.
-Not even on a gloriously warm day while beguiled by the charms of a secluded natural setting rich with healing forces encouraging one to become more one with nurturing life forces.
+Obviously it was no great mystery.
+For with unfolding their inappropriate plans, suddenly disenfranchised were a sea of the place's long-supporting devotees -- open-minded visitors of diverse lifestyles and income levels, a thoroughly varied sub-group, one making a shambles of the stereotype that it was only low-spending, wild locals with a kinky penchant for running about nekkid that were ruining the place for the more respectable and deeper-pocketed...the properly body-alienated, duly resigned to prisons of cloth they had no desire to get free from them, save in private.
+Not even on a gloriously warm day, charmed by the peaceful secluded setting that practically begged one to become one with the elements.

-They were, in fact, a rich variety of visitors, ones for whom the option of experiencing the exhilarating freedom and enhanced comfort simple mindful nudity afforded in the course of spa purification played a crucial role in advancing a more integrated, holistic way of living...
+They were, in fact, a rich variety of visitors.
+Ones for whom the option of experiencing the exhilaration and enhanced comfort simple mindful nudity afforded in the course of spa purification fostered a more holistic way of living.

-...people from all walks of life, some of whom, instead of doing the spa, came together in the nextdoor sacredsweat lodge to cleanse and heal and grok the spiritual essence of America's prehistoric roots, often gaining a profound new spiritual awareness and sense of grounded community.
+People from all walks of life.
+Some of whom, instead of doing the spa, came together in the next door sacred sweat lodge to cleanse and heal and grok the spiritual essence of America's prehistoric roots, often gaining a profound new spiritual awareness and sense of groundedness with mother earth.

-Obviously, more and more were awakening to an all-inclusive, diverse-lifestyle mingling, as the consciousness of the planet kept rising to dramatic new levels in which people found common ground and came together to enjoy it together, feeling liberated from the repressive ways of the old world.
+Obviously, more and more have been awakening to an all-inclusive, diverse-lifestyle mingling as the consciousness of the planet keeps rising to dramatic new levels, ones in which people find common ground and come together to enjoy it, getting liberated from the repressive mindset of the old super controlling world.

-Meanwhile, those yet awakened and bent on garnering ever greater material riches while flirting with doing a few ostensible good works -- almost as if to try filling the gaping spiritual void in their lives -- seemed intent on making life on earth as miserable as possible for the rest...those refusing to longer be part of a soul-less culture of mass consumption, mindless controlling and a seemingly asleep-at-the-wheel existence.
+Meanwhile, those yet awakened and bent on garnering ever greater material riches while flirting with doing a few ostensible good works -- perhaps to try filling the gaping spiritual void in their lives -- seemed intent on making life on earth as miserable as possible for the rest of us...those refusing to any longer be part of a soul-less culture of mindless mass consumption, oppressive control, and asleep-at-the-wheel, sheeple existence.

-Can the present 'owners' be so determined -- and deep-pocketed -- to weather the drastic drop in business?
-And be so indifferent they don't care how they've devastated the once-vibrant global culture of mineral spa fans in the course of unfolding their shocking diversion of the place -- one that for seven generations was, in varying degree according to the current stewards intent and awareness, dedicated to purifying, healing and rejuvenating a greater humanity?
+Can the present absentee stewards be so determined -- and deep-pocketed -- to weather the profound loss of public support?
+And be so indifferent that they don't care how much they've devastated the global culture of mineral spa fans in the course of unfolding their ill-conceived diversion of the place's use -- one that for seven generations was, in varying degree according to the latest steward's intent and awareness, dedicated to purifying, healing and rejuvenating greater humanity?

 Peace on earth -